cs625-datavis-fall19/assignments/HW3.md

 * Total Demand - sum of Total Guests and Turned Away columns

 [nest-weather.csv](nest-weather.csv) contains the following fields:
-* Date - night that shelter was provided (11/29/2017 - 1/16/2018)
+* Date - night that shelter was provided
 * Temp Low - low temperature
 * Precipitation - amount of rain (inches), T = "trace" (less than 0.01 inches)
 * Snow - amount of snowfall (inches), T = "trace" (less than 0.01 inches)
 * Snow Depth - amount of snow on the ground (inches)

-[nest-data-full.csv](nest-data-full.csv) contains all of the same fields as nest-data.csv but includes data between 1/17/2018 - 1/30/2018

 ## Assignment

 ### Part 1 - Using Application

-Choose an application (Excel, Google Sheets, or Tableau) to explore and, using the data from 11/29/2017 - 1/16/2018, create a chart for each of the following questions:
+Choose an application (Excel, Google Sheets, or Tableau) to explore the dataset and create a chart for each of the following questions:

 1. What was the breakdown of women vs. men who were provided shelter each night?
 1. In total, how many guests were provided shelter by each church (or pair of churches)?
 1. Is total demand for shelter affected by weather?

 Pay attention to detail and the visualization principles we have discussed in class when designing your charts.
 Each of your charts should have the same look and feel.
 In your report (see below), you will describe the design decisions you have made, so take notes along the way as you work through your design process.

-#### Data Validation
-Once you have created a chart for each of the questions, take a look at the data in [nest-data-full.csv](nest-data-full.csv).
-This includes data for the last 2 weeks of the NEST season.

-Explain any anomalies you find with the last 2 weeks of data.

 ### Part 2 - Using Programming Language/API
 Re-create each chart from Part 1 in either R or Vega-Lite.
 Strive to have both sets of charts look as similar as possible.